Nirmalafauzhia/Data-Analytics-Part-1/README.md

 y = 5

 result = x > y

 print(result)

 print(type(result))

 • numeric

+The numeric data type in Python represents the data that has a numeric value.
+A numeric value can be an integer, a floating number, or even a complex number.
+These values are defined as Python int, Python float, and Python complex classes in Python.

 • string

+In Python, the str data type is used to define text component enclosing a sequence of characters within single-quotes or double-quotes.
+Python strings can contain letters, numbers or special characters.

+platform = "JC Chouinard"

+print(type(platform))

+print(platform)
 # 1.3 Describe basic structures used in data analytics
 # • tables
 # • rows